jri/deepamehta3-v0.3/README.md

 * couchdb-lucene (tested with 0.4)
   <http://github.com/rnewson/couchdb-lucene/>

-* Java (tested with JDK 1.4, preferred is JDK 1.5 or later)
+* Java (tested with JDK 1.4 and 1.6, preferred is JDK 1.5 or later)
   required to run couchdb-lucene
   <http://java.sun.com/>